Selling Unwanted Jewelry

 A piece of used jewelry is "worth" what someone will pay for it, cash on the barrel head.
 It is NOT worth the value stated on your insurance replacement appraisal, which is the cost to replace it in case of loss with a similar piece of like kind and quality, through a retail jewelry store.
 It often isn't worth half of the value stated on this document, because just like a brand-new car, once it is driven off the lot, it is considered used -- even if you only wore it once.

-Used jewelry is often purchased by an entity that will turn around and sell it as pre-owned jewelry directly to a consumer, or sell it to a jeweler who will sell it to her customers as pre-owned jewelry.
+Used jewelry is often purchased by an entity that will turn resell it as pre-owned jewelry directly to a consumer, or sell it to a jeweler who will sell it to her customers as pre-owned jewelry.
 The more hands that touch the jewelry, the higher the eventual selling price.
 This is not unfair in any way, and is standard practice for any business that wishes to make a profit.